-I'm a self-awareness coach to entrepreneurs, innovators and change agents.
-And, a successful entrepreneur myself and a Hall of Fame investor in entrepreneurs.
+I'm a longtime coach to highly-ambitious professionals, execs, entrepreneurs, innovators and change agents.
+And, a successful businessman myself and a Hall of Fame investor in entrepreneurs.
 And, an introvert.
-And, a Forbes Coaching Council member and author, with high-profile coaching clients at Sony, Disney, Broadcom, PwC, Tesla and SpaceX.
+And, a Forbes Coaching Council member and author, with high-profile coaching clients at Sony, Disney, Broadcom, PwC, Tesla, Oracle and SpaceX.
 I've been published or interviewed many times in Forbes.com, AccelerateOC Podcast, Softwaremag.com, Computerworld.com, and many more.

 Like all innovators and change agents, I'm driven to solve big problems and to help others do the same.
-My specialty is "all things" related to the entrepreneurial journey and a proprietary Self-Awareness Mastery Series comprised of 5 deep-dive feedback assessments.
-Including "mastery" level knowlegde on these core topics; Mind, Personality, Brand, Visibility, and Journey.
+My specialty is "all things" related to ambitious entrepreneurs, innovators, change agents, whether at corporations or start ups, all on an often-bumpy journey.
+Plus a proprietary Ambition Mastery Series comprised of 5 deep-dive feedback assessments.
+Including "mastery" level knowlegde on these common barriers; Personality, Brand, Mind, Visibility, and Journey.

 Who do I serve?
 Are you a “outgoing or reserved personality”, ready to solve big problems and/or become a superstar entrepreneur?
 Even if introverted, you're in good company.
 Bezos, Gates, Jobs, Musk a and Zuckerberg are proof that you can be at the “top of your game” in business and be … well, an unstoppable introvert.
 But first, there are some special insights you need to gain the “Superpower that is Introversion”.
 You are my client avatar and I look forward to serving you.

-Why Young introverts?
+Why introverts?
 Because I'm an introvert and I learned my greatest lessons in my 20's and early 30's.
-So those are the clients I relate to best.
+So those are the clients I relate to best, but I have served those from 25-50. .
 Have I worked with extraverts and older clients?
 Of course, with great success.

 A key for me and for you is self-awareness.
 The concepts I teach are the same that helped me become unstoppable in my 4+decade business and coaching career.
 It allowed me as an introvert to build and sell two, 8-figure revenue tech services companies.
 To gain HOF angel investor status with a large number of 20-100X exits.
 To become a published author and speaker.
 Plus, a coach hundreds of entrepreneurs, innovators and change agents, and most were introverts.